 The company came across EAC and decided to utilize the Engineering Services Group to save the day.
 A member of the Engineering Services Team created several CAD models using PTC Creo to design the customized lighting components.
 Within two hours, the stylized CAD models were complete and ready for printing.
 Three days later the 3D prints were finished and installed in the trailer.

-Figures 1 illustrates the CAD files and Figure 2 illustrates the finished parts installed in the trailer.
+Figures 1 illustrates the CAD with 3D printing files and Figure 2 illustrates the finished parts installed in the trailer.
 The parts were 3D printed using the Form 2 by FormLabs.
 The Form 2 is a high-quality stereolithography (SLA) 3D printer.
 In this case, the parts were printed using a clear resin (GPCL02) and then painted black.
 The parts were quickly produced to provide the custom enclosed trailer with a lighting solution that exceeded the customers expectations.

 This project demonstrates a practical application of 3D printing when paired with CAD modeling software.
 With PTC Creo and the Form 2, the Engineering Services team was able to quickly create finished and functional parts that can provide unique and differentiating products without the capital investment sometimes required by plastic injection molding and other manufacturing processes.